aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiSplitdocPost"></a>
 # **pdfWebapiSplitdocPost**
-> FileResponse pdfWebapiSplitdocPost(files, splitType, pairs)
+> FileResponse pdfWebapiSplitdocPost(files, documentPassword, inputType, splitType, pairs)

-Split document.
+Split Document.

-Splits the provided documents based on the specified split type and page rage to spit.
+Splits a document into smaller parts based on specified criteria, such as type or page range.
+This service ensures that each segment meets your exact requirements, simplifying document management and organization.

 ### Example
 ```java